ApelsinU/ReactTemplate/README.md

 This is empty template on React-Typescript to fast starting.
-Everyone can clone it and use by yourself =)
+Everyone can clone it and use for new projects =)

 Basic template:
 - React